Family Travel Bucket List : Visiting California's Channel Islands

-Stretching from nearby Anacapa to distant San Miguel, the islands that make up this national park offer a haven where day trippers and campers can enjoy hiking, picnicking, swimming, snorkeling, and bird watching.
+Stretching from nearby Anacapa to distant San Miguel, the islands that make up this national park offers a haven where day-trippers and campers can enjoy hiking, picnicking, swimming, snorkeling, and bird watching.
 As part of a weekend getaway to Ventura, we joined a sea kayaking tour to Santa Cruz Island with the Channel Islands Adventure Company, and it was awesome.
 Although the kayaking was moderately strenuous, paddling around the coast for over two hours, you don’t need any kayaking experience for the sea cave tour we took.

 Spotting dolphins from the Island Packers ferry.

 When visiting the Channel Islands, getting there can be half the fun.
 An hour ferry voyage provided by Island Packers is as much a wildlife cruise as a trip from point A to B. The channel is full of sea life, and our boat stopped to watch huge pods of dolphins and to experience humpback whales breaching.
 It was actually one of the best whale watching trips I’ve experienced, even though that wasn’t the main purpose of the ride.

 The folks from Channel Island Adventure Company were knowledgeable and friendly.
 Once we hit the water, our guide taught us about the history and ecology of this special place.
 The Channel Islands are home to bald eagles, elephant seals and sea lions, pelicans, peregrine falcons, as well as a species of island foxes unique to the location.

 The large pod of dolphins we spotted on the way home.

 Back on land, the perfect end to a tiring day was settling into a big plate of seafood at Andria’s Seafood Restaurant and Market, a local institution right at the Ventura Harbor Village.
-We dug into a plate of some the famous fish and chips with a side of harbor views.
+We dug into a plate of some of the famous fish and chips with a side of harbor views.
 We were too tired to explore the other shops and restaurants of Ventura Harbor Village, so we headed back to the Four Points by Sheraton in the Harbor Village area.